k10sj02/thedataplaybook/content/posts/how-to-present-a-dashboard-in-less-than-20-minutes.md

 ---
-title: "How to Present a Dashboard in < 20 Mins"
+title: "How to Present a Dashboard in Less Than 20 Mins"
 date: 2025-03-27 03:00:35 -0400
 draft: false
 tags: ["tableau", "dashboard", "public health"]